JamieB92/portfolio-project-three/README.md

 <img src="./images/restart-end.png">

 ## Help
-When the user enters in "Help" they will be presented with a list of directions on how to play the game:
+When the user enters in "Help" they will be presented with a list of directions on how to play the game:<br>
 <img src="./images/help.png">

 ## Exit
-When the user wants to exit the game before finishing they need to type in exit which will stop the game and will present this message:
+When the user wants to exit the game before finishing they need to type in exit which will stop the game and will present this message:<br>
 <img src="images/exit.png">

 ## Alien interaction